 Bourdon was remanded to the Berkshire County Jail & House of Correction and is expected to be arraigned in Northern Berkshire District Court on Tuesday.
 Additional charges could be filed, depending on the outcome of an investigation by the State Police and state Fire Marshal's office.

-Police closed Park Street, from Hoosac to Center streets, from 7:50 a.m. to 11:38 a.m. and evacuated residents along the street after several "items of concern" were seen
+Police closed Park Street, from Hoosac to Center streets, from 7:50 a.m. to 11:38 a.m. and evacuated residents along the street after several "items of concern" were seen in the vehicle by the officers.
+Adams Fire Chief Paul J. Goyette was called in to investigate the items and in turn called the state Fire Marshal's office and the State Police Bomb Squad Unit.

 Bomb Squad members, who were flown in from Boston by helicopter, removed several items from Bourdon's car, including the loaded rifle, a plastic jug and several other containers.
 Poirot declined to comment on the items, describing them as "evidentiary."

-He declined to say if Bourdon, who was in
+He declined to say if Bourdon, who was in town visiting his parents, had a history of mental illness, but did say "there are concerns.

 "When state Fire Marshal Michael Mazza arrived, we debriefed him on the situation and he used the term ‘textbook' in regards to our response," Poirot said.
 "It made me feel proud of the way our officers and fire department responded."